 Australia is a young country.
-It is a common assertion made by international visitors to the country; In fact, many Australians make the same claim.
+It is a common assertion made by international visitors to the Australian continent; In fact, many Australians make the same claim.
 It seems to be commonly accepted common sense.
 But is it true?
 Is Australia a young country?
 Once you dig, even a little bit, it quickly becomes obvious that Australia and its history is more complex and deeper than it looks at first glance.
 But often when people start to talk about the history of a country, divergent concepts are blended to create arguments that contradict themselves.

 In order to compare apples with apples, we can break up the history of a country into a number of easily comparable sections.
 Then we can put countries side by side and see which one existed first.
 We can look at a country's history from almost unlimited angles, but let's work from these common perspectives on the matter.

 The current state / political structure

 Human structures, such as buildings and farms

 There are other ways, and feel free to comment below if you think one deserves a mention.
 For now, let's get started with the first one.

 The current political structure

 Perhaps this is the easiest category to analyse.
 We can identify the current, continuous political structure and the date it was established.
 If an area changes structure significantly, then it will not be considered to be continuous.
 Significant changes include things like changing from a monarchy or empire to a republic, or if there is a successful revolution or war which disposes of the pre-existing state system or political structure.